Anger management can help you control your anger in three ways.

 Where can I find anger management classes in NYC?

 Many drug treatment centers advertise that they offer anger management classes.
-So if you have an addiction problem that is one option.
+So if you have a substance misuse problem that is one option.
 New York Behavioral Health also offers individual and frequently group therapy for anger management.
 They also offer DBT Groups for men and women, which provide many skills to effectively manage anger (but these groups would only be appropriate for people who have anger problems and are also diagnosed with Borderline Personality Disorder, which has anger as a symptom).

 I also have a private practice where I offer coaching and individual psychotherapy, both of which can address anger issues depending on the severity and the accompanying problems.